Personal Identity and Uploading Mark

 this tragic choice, more of what is essential to you as a person survives in

-this example is structurally similar to Parfit’s, but with one big exception:
+example is structurally similar to Parfit’s, but with one big exception: what

-what is gained by having the replica survive is much more significant in this
+is gained by having the replica survive is much more significant in this case

 avoiding three weeks of space travel.
 (We might not even sacrifice our original